Dance music superstar Avicii dead at 28 - Journal du Cameroun

 Deadmau5 — a fellow top DJ known for his outspokenness who had mocked Avicii when he quit touring so young — offered his “sincerest and most heartfelt condolences.”

-“Banter aside, nobody can deny what he has accomplished and done for modern dance music and I’m very proud of him,” Deadmau5 tweeted, adding: “I would have enjoyed nothing more than ripping into Avicii well into and beyond our 60s.”
+“Banter aside, nobody can deny what he has accomplished and done for modern dance music and I’m very proud of him,” Deadmau5 tweeted.

 Electronic producer Diplo on Instagram called Avicii “the gold standard” in setting musical trends.